-The representation from [58] is too dependent on nonrelativistic quantum mechanics, even if it works for the Fock space of quantum field theory too.
+The representation of the wavefunction in terms of fields on the 3d-space given in [59] is too dependent on nonrelativistic quantum mechanics, even if it works for the Fock space of quantum field theory too.
 In the case of quantum gravity, it works only if the theory is background-dependent.